Summer in Paradise: Legacy

 While the album's title track is the only song from the album that has remained a concert staple of the band, "Under the Boardwalk" and the new version of "Surfin'" have also been performed, and "Summer of Love" and "Strange Things Happen" were each played on one occasion in the 1990s.
 For two decades, Summer in Paradise was the Beach Boys' last album of predominately original material.
 An interim album, Stars and Stripes Vol. 1, was a compilation of Beach Boys classics performed by country music stars, released in 1996.
-It featured all the surviving original Beach Boys and was Carl Wilson's last album with the band before his passing in 1998.
+It featured all the surviving original Beach Boys and was Carl Wilson's last album with the band before his death in 1998.
 In June 2012, the album That's Why God Made the Radio was released, featuring all-new material from the surviving members.